samuelspagl/udagram-refactor/README.md

 Everything is deployed via EKS in AWS.

 The subprojects are included in this repositor as submodules.
+For getting everything to work as excpected locally a `.env` file is required in each of the repository.
+In this file it is possible to store your environment variables.
+You can include such a file in Docker Compse with the parameter `--env-file .env`.

 ## Udagram-api-frontend [![Docker Image CI + Push](https://github.com/samuelspagl/udagram-frontend/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/samuelspagl/udagram-frontend/actions/workflows/main.yml)